openkfw/open-geodata-model/docs/index.md

 ### When to use approximate geo location information

-Approximate[^1] locations can be used when no exact geoinformation is available (yet), or when exact location information should not be collected and stored.
+Approximate[^1] locations should be used when no exact geoinformation is available (yet), or when exact location information should not be collected or communicated, or when the target area is an administrative unit.
 The approximate location option should be chosen if one or more of the following circumstances apply:

--   an exact project location has not (yet) been specified
+-   an exact project location has not (yet) been specified or is not yet known -> then choose option: *approximate (yet unknown)*

--   an exact project location is not (yet) known or defined
+-   an exact project location is not to be collected or communicated due to security reasons -> then choose option: *approximate (security)*

--   the target location(s) is/are one or more administrative units.
+-   the target location(s) is/are one or more administrative units, e.g. a district, a province or the entire country -> then choose option: *approximate (admin unit)*

 In such cases, approximate location must be defined based on administrative units applying the [Global Aviation Data Management (GADM) standard](https://gadm.org/)\.
 GADM is used as a common standard for administrative units to afford harmonized and consistent collection of approximate locations.